Ahmed269-code/face-recognition-project/README.md

 ## Features

 - **Facial Recognition**
-  Accurately identifies individuals using deep learning models.
+  Identifies and verifies individuals using the DeepFace library and deep learning models.

 - **Emotion Detection**
-  Recognizes emotional states based on facial expressions.
+  Detects emotions (e.g., happy, sad, angry) from facial expressions using DeepFace.

 - **Age & Gender Estimation**
-  Provides demographic insights for each detected face.
+  Extracts demographic information (age and gender) from facial features.

 - **Real-Time Processing**
-  Fast, efficient system capable of handling live video input.
+  Processes video input in real-time for immediate recognition and analysis.

-- **User Interface**
+- **Interactive Web Interface**
-  Interactive web-based UI built with Streamlit.
+  Developed using Streamlit for ease of use and visualization.

 ---

 ## Dataset